engbnyarambi/engbnyarambi/README.md

 ## 💡 About Me

-A Cybersecurity Professional with a deep commitment to both **technical excellence** and **community empowerment**.
-With a strong foundation in **cybersecurity**, **cloud computing**, and **digital forensics**, I aim to bridge the gap between technology and real-world solutions.
-As a **philanthropist**, I am dedicated to giving back through mentoring, teaching, and raising awareness about cybersecurity.
+A **Cybersecurity Professional** with a deep commitment to both **technical excellence** and **community empowerment**.
+With a strong foundation in **Cybersecurity**, **Cloud Computing**, and **Digital Forensics**, I aim to bridge the gap between technology and real-world solutions.
+As a **Philanthropist**, I am dedicated to giving back through mentoring, teaching, and raising awareness about cybersecurity.
 My goal is to combine my love for technology and my desire to help others, fostering a culture of security, resilience, and growth.
-I am always seeking new opportunities to collaborate on open-source projects and develop innovative solutions that make a tangible impact.

 ---

 ## 👨‍💻 Cybersecurity Projects: